Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 - Camera control
 - Character animation

+### Scale with Vector3

+Lastly, the scale is extension of a 3D element in the three x, y, and z directions.
+With the scale, you can expand or shrink a 3D element in those directiions.

+By defaut, the scale is `Vector3(1f, 1f, 1f)`, which mean 1 for x, y and z scales.
+If, for instance, you change the y scale to make it equal to 2 (`Vector3(1f, 2f, 1f)`), your 3d element will be stretched in the vertical direction, doubling its vertical size, while the other sizes will stay the same.

+In our case, we will make our ship's scale equal to `Vector3(2f, 2f, 2f)`, which will double its size, while conserving the proportions.

 ### Inserting the player in the world with the world matrix

 #### What is the World Matrix?

 A Matrix in an algebraic structure (a mathematical tool) that is used to represent linear applications, that is to say, the transformation of a vector in an other vector.
 In 3D graphics, matrices are used to represent specific applications, named transformations, like rotation, scaling, and translation.

+Why do we need to transform a vector in an other vector*?

-Each vertex of a 3D object is represented by a Vector3, with values set from its origin (the point (0, 0, 0) in blender for instance).
+You have to understand that each vertex of a 3D object is represented by a Vector3, with values set from its origin (the point (0, 0, 0) in blender for instance).
 To insert this 3d object in the game world, where the object is probably set at a specific position, rotation and scale (size change), we need to convert each vertex coordinate from the object space the world space.
 To achieve that, we multiply the vertex by a matrix, called the world matrix, that combine translation, rotation and scale operations.
 The result is a new Vector3, which is the transformed vertex.

 #### Computing the World Matrix